Khwab-kalra/Horoscope-and-Traits/README.md

 # Horoscope-and-Traits
-a fun project that depicts the traits of a person by birthdate
+A fun project that depicts the traits of a person by birthdate